sebaand/Fieldwire-Task-Creation-XY-Coordinates/README.md

-This is program is designed to scrap our shop drawings for specific call outs as per a refernce file selected by the user.
+This is program is designed to scrape shop drawings for specific call outs as per a refernce file selected by the user.
-The program searches for those call outs in the pdf and calcualtes the X - Y position of the call outs with respect to the page, and then outputs the corresponding values into a .csv which can be copied directly into the task importer in fieldwire.
+The program searches for those call outs in the pdf and calcualtes the X - Y position of the call outs with respect to the page, and then outputs the corresponding values into a .csv which can be copied directly into the task importer in Fieldwire.

-Must have:
+Instructions for the user:
-- Reference Call out file must be a single column .csv file
+- Reference Call out file must be a single column .csv file which contains all the callouts that you want an associated task for in Fieldwire.
 - The shop drawings file must be an unflatted .pdf file.
+- The current executable skips the first page as it assumes that the front page  requires no associated tasks.
+- The current executable doesn't extract information for the bottom right corner of the page, as it assumes that's the location of the title block.

 Any questions please feel free to reach out to the author: andrea.sebastio@hilti.com

-Also a special thanks to <a href='https://pngtree.com/so/Initial'>Initial png from pngtree.com/</a> for providing the png for the app.
+Also a special thanks to https://pngtree.com/freepng/initial-letter-xy-logo-template-design_3579444.html for providing the png for the executable.